mariasurekha/Assignment1/README.md

 Please refer to the feature file for test scenarios.

-Attached functional test cases for more coverage.
+Attached functional test cases and defect list for more coverage.

 Attached Examples of API responses for referenece.